UBC-MDS/DSCI-532-2025-19-DataSalaries/README.md

 - [License & Data Source](#-license--data-source)

 ## 👥 Who We Are

-We are a data analytics consultancy firm specializing in job market insights, dedicated to providing clear, data-driven analysis to support career planning and market research.
-Our team combines expertise in data science and labor market trends to deliver actionable insights to job seekers and employers.
+The DataSalaries Dashboard was developed by a group of data professionals, including Jessie Zhang, Rashid Mammadov, Tianjiao Jiang, and Karlygash Zhakupbayeva.
+Driven by a passion for data analytics, our team is dedicated to enhancing salary transparency and providing actionable career insights for data professionals.
+By combining expertise in data science and labor market trends, we aim to empower job seekers and employers with data-driven insights for informed decision-making.

 ## 📌 Why We Built This